 the case of the pyramids.
 What is strange is that they should stand

-there so simply in the midst of these fields of growing corn, which
+there so simply in the midst of these fields, which

-reach to their very feet, and be surrounded by these humble birds we
+reach to their very feet.
+They are surrounded by these humble birds we

 know so well, who sing without ceremony on their shoulders.